 Call Roden Law right now to talk to an Albany construction accident attorney.
 1-844-RESULTS

-Schedule a Free Consultation with a Construction Accident Lawyer in Albany
+Schedule a Free Consultation with an Albany Construction Accident Lawyer

 Construction is dangerous, but that does not mean all injuries are just a risk of the job.
 Some were caused by another's negligence, and that means victims are entitled to compensation for physical, financial and emotional damages.

 The legal process is very complicated and difficult to understand.
-This is where it helps to have a construction accident attorney in Albany at your side.
+This is where it helps to have an Albany construction accident attorney at your side.

 An experienced lawyer can fight for your best interests, as the at-fault party and their lawyers attempt to avoid responsibility or pay out less compensation than you deserve.